Reconnecting the Elk Fork Stream to its abandoned floodplain in Kentucky

 We completed the geomorphic assessment using survey-grade GPS and included the development of a site-specific, mini-regional curve to help verify bankfull determinations.
 Utilizing a variety of constructed riffles, our team increased riffle diversity and minimized construction costs.

-Now, with our help, the Kentucky Department of Fish & Wildlife Resources has successfully restored 8,500 feet of habitat within the Kleber Wildlife Management Area.
+Now, with our help, the Kentucky Department of Fish & Wildlife Resources has successfully restored 8,500 linear feet (2,600 linear metres) of habitat within the Kleber Wildlife Management Area.
+The result?
+The restoration and improvement of 10 acres (4 hectares) of adjacent riparian habitat that will capture more than 12 tons of carbon per year when mature.

 We're better together